 The reviewer is right that we simulated very weak selection in order to generate sufficient standing variation.
 We made this explicit in our revision:

-We made the assumption of weak stabilizing selection because it allowed for the accumulation of appreciable standing variation that was used to found the focal populations.
+We made the assumption of weak stabilizing selection in the ancestor because it allowed for the accumulation of appreciable standing variation that was used to found the focal populations.
 (Lines XX-YY):

-We also specify explicitly that we assumed selection in the ancestral environment to be quite strong, and in response to comments from another reviewer we conduct simulations for several values of s (see Fig. SX).
+We also specify explicitly that we assumed selection in the ancestral environment to be quite strong relative to the ancestor, and in response to comments from another reviewer we conduct simulations for several values of s (see Fig. SX).

 It is not entirely clear (at least in the main text, e.g. 276) which aspect of divergence you keep constant when you change the angle.
 I imagine it’s the radius (=divergence with ancestor).
 This needs to be specified very clearly, so that the reader understands how the angle determines the phenotypic difference between parental populations.